-9.5.1.
+9.6.1.
 Twenty-one journey time routes within the St Albans network have been examined, as shown in Figure 9-81.
-These routes and cover all of the main corridors in the network.
+These routes and cover all of the main highway corridors in SADC.

 Figure 9-81: Journey Time Routes